 See COVID-19 Frequently Asked Questions for International Students for information.

 Visit this page for important updates relating to admissions and check your myBCIT email account regularly. myBCIT is BCIT’s primary method of communicating with you about your application.
 Within myBCIT, you can use myCommunication to view all of your official correspondence from BCIT.
-You can also visit Breaking News institute-wide updates.
+You can also visit Breaking News for institute-wide updates.